theo-kirby/goban/docs/SCORING_PLAN.md

-# Scoring Plan
+# Scoring

-A plan for scoring a finished 3D Go position using **Tromp-Taylor area scoring**.
-Not yet implemented.
+Scoring a 3D Go position using **Tromp-Taylor area scoring**.
+Implemented in `src/engine/Scorer3D.ts` and wired into the sandbox; this document is the design and rationale.
+The implementation also adds a live mid-game estimator that was not in the original plan (see [Live estimator](#live-estimator-influence-heuristic)).

 ## Reference implementation